reddit-pygame/planet-hopper/README.md

 ###Planets

 Each planet is capable of producing a particular resource.
-Each colonist on the planet will produce 1 unit of the planet's resource per day.
-Each planet starts with 10 colonists and 1000 units of food.
+Each colonist on the planet is capable of producing 1 unit of the planet's resource per day if they have a sufficient amount of each resource.
+Each planet starts with 10 colonists and 1000 units of each resource.

 ###Resources

-Each colonist needs .15 units of food each day to survive.
+Each colonist needs a certain amount of each resource in order to harvest a planet's resource.
+If the planet doesn't have enough in its inventory no production will occur.
 Insufficient food will result in starvation of some or all of the colonists on the planet.

 ###Ship